gubasso/gubasso.xyz/ripi/Issue/projects_page/description.md

 # projects_page (Issue)

-- [ ] print resume page from the client
+- [ ] projects page

-- [ ] make other adjustments
+- [ ] make other adjustments (links in sections to iconify, etc...)
+- [ ] test iconify pure svg if it prints correctly, if yes, change from all icons
+- [ ] spinner download resume
+- [ ] adjust footer links of printable resume to absolute addresses (do another footer version?)

 ```css
 @media print {